pavithraus/Task-1-Data-cleaning/README.md

 # Task-1-Data-cleaning
 # Dataset -Titanic.csv
-The dataset contains about passengers(age,sex,fae,class and some)data who were on board the Titanic.some data are categorical
+The dataset contains about passengers(age,sex,fae,class and some)data who were on board the Titanic.
 # objectives
 1.Import the dataset and explore basic info (nu ls, data types).
 2.Handle missing values using mean/median/imputation.
 3.Convert categorical features into numerical using encoding.
 4.Normalize/standardize the numerical features.
 5.Visualize outliers using boxplots and remove them.
 # Steps Performed:
 1. Import & Explore Data
  > Loaded the dataset using pandas